 - Sea swimming makes you feel alive and loving life!

 - The challenge runs between 1st and 30th July but if you need extra time to tick off your bays please carry it on into the Summer.
 It would really help in the organisation of the event if you could register as soon as possible and ideally by 30th June (see the How? section for details).

 - Swim before work, lunchtimes, daytime, after work, before a picnic tea, by moonlight…….basically anytime you can fit it in.
 Be organised with your swim stuff in a bag or your car and within the time it would have taken you to make and drink a cuppa you will have ticked another one off the list.

-- I guarantee every swim will be different depending on tides, weather, who you’re with, time of day……the list goes on, so even if you did it last year what are you waiting for?
+- We guarantee every swim will be different depending on tides, weather, who you’re with, time of day……the list goes on, so even if you did it last year what are you waiting for?
 Go get signed up!

 The Serious Bit